-The Communication Disorders minor is a joint speech therapy program between Bethany Lutheran College and Minnesota State University, Mankato.
+The Communication Disorders Minor is a joint program between Bethany Lutheran College and Minnesota State University, Mankato.
 While remaining full-time students at Bethany majoring in Communication, students take some needed courses, including a full semester (fall of junior year) at Minnesota State University, Mankato.
 If successful, students graduate from Bethany Lutheran College in four years with a bachelor of arts degree in communication, and a minor in communication disorders, which can qualify them to apply for admission to master’s degree programs in communication disorders at a variety of graduate schools.
 A graduate degree is required to practice in this field.

 Along with fulfilling requirements for a communication major at Bethany, students take the following courses at Minnesota State University, Mankato (MSU).
 MSU offers courses F=Fall, S=Spring, and B=Both.
 See MSU Academic Catalog for course descriptions.

 Note Bethany’s Program Requirements Disclaimer when planning your coursework.

 - Introduction to Communication Disorders (S)(F)

 - Speech and Hearing Science (F) Prerequisite: College Math

 - Basic Audiology (S), Prerequisite: Speech and Hearing Science

 - Phonetics (F)

 - Child Language Disorders Lecture and Lab (F)